adimehta03/ROS-Basics/README.md

 sudo apt install ros-melodic-desktop-full
 ```
 ## Setup Environment
 ```bash
 echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc
 source ~/.bashrc
 ```
+The reason to add the source in the startup shell script is because ROS depends on the notion of combining spaces using the shell enivronment.

+*IF* this ```source  /opt/ros/melodic/setup.bash``` is not added in the bashrc then you have to run this command in every new terminal in order to access the ROS commands.
 ## Dependenices Required to Build Packages
 ```bash
 sudo apt install python-rosdep python-rosinstall python-rosinstall-generator python-wstool build-essential